queer/singyeong/PROTOCOL.md

     singyeong://test:pass@localhost:21312?encoding=json
     ssingyeong://test:pass@host:12321/?encoding=etf
     ```
+    If a port is not specified, you can assume that the port is 80.
 1. Open a websocket connection to `/gateway/websocket`.
 The server will
     immediately reply with a packet like this:
     ```Javascript